swahareddy/swahareddy.github.io/blogs/jaggedfrontier.md

 # GenAI Literacy
 “GPT +Overview” is a recurring term in the paper.
 You even see it in the above graphs.
 The ‘overview’ here refers to supplementary prompt engineering training that the group of consultants received.
 For every test where the humans-with-GPT outperformed the control group, the AI-trained humans-with-GPT outperformed both the groups.
 Nothing too surprising here, but a reminder for me to continue incorporating prompt engineering in my own use too.
-Since last week, I began using custom instruction I’ll report back on my experience once I have spent more time with it.
+Since last week, I began using custom instruction.
+I’ll report back on my experience once I have spent more time with it.
 I am curious to know what training was given to the BCG consultants for this study.

 ## Note
 The paper refers to some natural language processing techniques like Google’s Universal Sentence Encoder (USE) and Restricted Damerau-Levenshtein distance (RDL).
 If you’d like to understand what those terms mean, I’d be happy to explain them in simple terms since I used to use them in the products we built at Credit Suisse.

-If you really grasp the tables that list the results of the regression models, let me know.
+If you really grasp the tables in the paper that list the results of the regression models, let me know.
 I’d like some clarity on interpreting those :)

 <style>
   .center-image {